Physics-informed machine learning for combustion: A review: Public resources

 \section{Public resources}

-This section will introduce some public resources that can promote the development of PIML for combustion, including the dataset/benchmarks, simulation tools, and PIML tools.
+This section will introduce some public resources that can promote the development of PIML for combustion, including the dataset/benchmarks, simulation tools, and PIML tools, some of which are illustrated in Figure \ref{fig: resources}.
 We list these resources as references not only for combustion researchers but also for AI researchers.